k3po/k3po/specification/k3po.control/SPEC.md

 ##### ABORT command

 ###### Description
-The **ABORT** command will abort the currently running script execution.
+The **ABORT** command will abort the current running test.
+The driver will stop any executing scripts, and SHOULD return a FINISHED event if it has not already been sent.

 ###### Headers
 N/A